 Start the day with one of our many sightseeing tours that give you an introduction to what Bergen has to offer.
 The Bergen Card gives you admission to attractions in the city centre as well as other attractions further out.
 Bergen has many museums, some with unique art treasures and others that show the breadth of the city’s historical heritage.
 Take a trip up to Mt.
 Fløyen and enjoy the view of the city, the fjord and the ocean.
 See seals, penguins, crocodiles and snakes close up at the aquarium and explore the world of science and technology with your family at the science centre.

 Round off the day with a meal and a cultural event at one of the city’s many venues.

 For more information about the Bergen Card, please see visitBergen.com/BergenCard.

 Select date and number of adults / children.
-Then select whether you want to pick up the card in the Tourist Information in Bergen or receive by post.
+Then select whether you want to pick up the card or receive it by post

 If you select to receive by post, you must calculate minimum 7 days for postage within Norway and minimum 14 days for postage to Europe and the rest of the world.
 This service costs NOK 20 per order for Norway and NOK 30 per order for the rest of the world.

-The Tourist Information is located on the Fish Market and has the following opening hours:
+The Tourist Information is located on the Fish Market and is open: